 But when 1997 came and went, JORN was still working through technical challenges.
 The Royal Australian Air Force (RAAF) needed a new partner experienced in working with governmental agencies on complicated technologies.
 Lockheed Martin teamed with Australian defense contractor Tenix to form RLM Systems, a joint-venture that would complete the project and deliver it to the RAAF by 2003.
 Since JORN’s construction was still based on the old designs and specifications, RLM was immediately tasked with upgrading JORN for a new century.

 Trusted Partners Who Look to the Future

 JORN’s ability to see beyond the horizon with a range that dwarfed conventional radar made it an invaluable tool to Australia and her allies.
-When RLM became Lockheed Martin Australia Electronic Systems in 2008, it continued to support the program that could now detect fighters, ships, and even stealth planes at a distance of up to 3,000 km.
-And as the United States plans to expand its missile defense systems in the Pacific, JORN could play a crucial role in early detection of missile launches as well as aircraft and ship movements.
+When RLM a Lockheed joint venture with Tennix Australia became Lockheed Martin Australia Electronic Systems in 2008, it continued to support the program that could now provide coverage of Australia’s Northern approaches that can detect air targets equivalent in size to a BAE Hawk 100 or larger, and objects on the ocean surface equivalent to an Armidale Class Patrol boat, at a range of 1,000 to 3,000 km.
+As the United States plans to expand its defense systems in the Pacific, JORN could play a crucial role in early detection of aircraft and ship movements.